 Bring Jewish values to your celebrations, with Fair Trade-certified kosher Chanukah gelt, kosher-for- Passover chocolate, coffee, cocoa, and more.
 A portion of each purchase (if you go through our link) benefits T’ruah.

 T’ruah and Breaking the Silence (a group of Israeli army vets educating people about the occupation) produced this 16-page, pocket-sized pamphlet as a resource for participants in our Go and See programs in the West Bank.
 It offers basic definitions for understanding the Israeli occupation, testimonies from an Israeli soldier and a Palestinian civilian, a brief text study, and recommendations for further reading.

 Display this sticker on your computer, or in your office, or on your refrigerator, and let the world know about the Jewish values that inform why you stand up publicly for human rights in these perilous times.

 At a time when standing up publicly for the vulnerable among us is more important than ever, we hope you will support T’ruah by carrying our message far and wide.
 In a hurry?
 Download our placards here (free of charge) and print them out at your local print shop.

+Inside is a quote from the Zohar in Hebrew and English, followed by this message: “Even in the darkest moments, liberation remains possible.
+May the blast of the shofar awaken all of us to bring freedom and justice to the world.”
 This card (produced for Rosh Hashanah 5779/2018) does not list a year, and can be used for upcoming new years.
 It features the image “Rosh Hashanah 2,” which is part of the D’rash Design Project by mixed and multimedia artist Christina Mattison Ebert.
 The project includes an image for every Torah portion and major Jewish holiday, inspired by anything from particular verses within the portion to the associated Haftarah text.